TrickyFatCat/TrickyAnimationComponents/README.md

 6. `CanPlayAnimation` - returns if the animation can be played or not;
 7. `GetAnimationProgress` - returns progress of the animation;

-### SplineAnimationComponent

-An actor component which moves an actor along a spline component using a timeline component.

-#### Setup

-1. Add component to an actor;
-2. Create or use the existing curve float object for the `AnimationCurve` variable;
-3. Place the actor in the world;
-4. Choose an actor with a spline component as `TargetActor`;
-5. Setup animation behavior in blueprints if needed;

-#### Variables

-1. `AnimationMode` - a mode which determines how the animation will work;
-2. `SplineActor` - an actor which contains a spline component;
-3. `AnimationCurve` - a float curve object used by the timeline component for the animation;
-    * It's better to use a curve with length equal 1.f;
-4. `AnimationTime` - length of the animation;
-5. `AnimationSpeed` - used for calculation of the animation time;
-   * Great for splines with many points and when the animation time between them must be constant;
-6. `StartPointIndex` - the point index from which the animation will be started;
-7. `IsReversed` - determines if the order of points will be reversed or not;
-8. `StopAtPoints` - toggles if the owner will stop at the spline points during the animation;
-9. `WaitAtStart` - toggles if the owner will "stop" at the start point;
-10. `UseCustomStops` - enables custom stops adjustments;
-11. `CustomStops` - map with point indexes and wait time;
-12. `WaitTimer` - how long the owner will wait at the point;
-13. `SplineOffset` - the offset along the spline;
-14. `LocationOffset` - location offset relative to the current location along the spline;
-15. `InheritRotation` - determines if the rotation along spline must be applied to the owner;
-16. `InheritScale` - determines if the scale along spline must be applied to the owner;

-### Functions

-1. `Start` - starts the animation;
-2. `Stop` - stops the animation at the next spline point;
-3. `AnimateTo` - animates to the chosen point.
-Works only in the manual mode;
-4. `Pause` - pauses the animation;
-5. `Resume` - resumes the animation;